 The harvest season, fondly known as "Crush", is a thrilling time here in Wine Country.
 It's exciting, nerve-wracking and satisfying all at the same time.
 Learn about a typical harvest day at Montemaggiore and the cardio-vascular workout that Lise gets.
 Continue »

 Learn about the timing, difficulties, and statistics behind the pollination of both grapevines and olive trees.
 It's a much more fragile process than you would think.
 And it has huge consequences every vintage.
 Continue »

 Vincent and I went to the "Mecca" of Syrah and stayed in Tain L'Hermitage to revel in the wines, the vineyards, and the fabulous food.
 We couldn't help comparing and contrasting our vineyard and winery in Healdsburg with those of Hermitage.
 Continue »

 There is a reason most farms have chickens: they work hard!
-Chickens are a great addition to Montemaggiore, not only do they provide eggs, but they help us significantly in the vineyard.
+Chickens are a great addition to Montemaggiore, not only do they provide eggs, but they eat bugs in the vineyard, scratchto keep the native grasses down, and improve soil fertility.
 We've been trying to integrate more animals into our biodynamic farm, and chickens are the latest step.
 Continue »